ericgitangu/lavarel-hands-on/README.md

 ## Getting Started

 To start using this repo, **fork it**, clone it, and install the necessary dependencies.
+Or live at: <https://lavarel-deveric-6e99878107dc.herokuapp.com/>

 ### Fork This Repository
 1. **Fork** the repository by clicking the “Fork” button at the top of this page.